 #4.
 Pay fairly and on time

 Remember when we mentioned money?
 Similarly, employees expect reliable wages from a company on a schedule.
-That’s precisely why every business needs a reliable payroll service, such as Employer Advantage, to avoid costly human errors in delivering the right amount of pay on the proper schedule.
+That’s precisely why every business needs a reliable payroll service to avoid costly human errors in delivering the right amount of pay on the proper schedule.

 As your employees often work with a tight budget, payment errors and delays affect their financial situation.
 Unfortunately, the business is unlikely to take responsibility for the issue.
 But the financial consequence could drive talent away.